sgsellan/reach-for-the-spheres/README.md

 To run the code in this repository, please use Python 3.10 and compile gpytoolbox (as referenced as a submodule) yourself in Release mode.
 Please run it in the root directory.

+We are very grateful to Abhishek Madan, Chenxi Liu, Sarah Kushner, Selena Ling, and Zoë Marschner for making sure this code compiles on as many machines as possible.